holgerkrupp/PodcastClient/README.md

 - - [x] show download progress
 - - [x] delete files
 - - [x] update UI after file deleted
-- - [ ] implement background downloads
+- - [ ] implement automatic background downloads
 - [ ] remove all files when one episode is deleted (including downloaded images)
 - [x] if Playlist contains episode, move it to the front/end instead of adding another copy